osrf/ros2multirobotbook/src/traffic-editor.md

 standardized conventions that convey the capabilities and intentions of fleets in a shared facility are quintessential for planning.
-Multi-agent participants in other modes of transportation such as roadways collectively adhere to a set of rules and conventions which minimizes chaos.
+Multi-agent participants in other modes of transportation such as roadways collectively adhere to a set of rules and conventions which minimize chaos.
 More importantly, they allow for a new participant to readily integrate into the system by following the prescribed rules.
 Existing agents can accommodate the new participant as its behavior is apparent.
 Traffic conventions for multi-robot systems do not exist.